The Reemergence of Runic Studies

 A little over 20 years prior, in 1593, Bureus became a civil servant and was appointed as editor of religious texts in Stockholm.
 He lived in an area that had many runestones, but claims he never really noticed them until just before he moved to Stockholm, when one awakened his curiosity…

 He was captivated by the strange scripts and wanted to learn how to read them.
 Between 1599-1600 Bureus made an extensive trip throughout Sweden to find more runestones in an effort to document, translate and interpret them.
 The King even asked him to translate certain stones.

 In 1604, Bureus was appointed tutor to the young Swedish Prince Gustavus Adolphus (who later became the King of Sweden in 1611).
 In the 1610s, Bureus was promoted to Royal Librarian.
 The following year, he wrote a runic ‘ABC’ booklet and wanted to allow other people to understand the language of the runes.

 Eventually, he became convinced that the runes had an occult side to them (similar to the letter-mysticism and numerology of the Kabbalah).
-He called his system of Runic Kabbalah Cabala Upsalica and its esoteric aspect adulrunor, the “Adul Runes” (or ‘Noble Runes’).
+He called his system of Runic Kabbalah “Cabala Upsalica ” and its esoteric aspect ‘adulrunor ‘ which means the “Adul Runes” (or ‘Noble Runes’).
 Thus, he is often called the first of the modern rune revivalists…

 Runic Alphabets and Bureus’ Rune Row (or Set of 15 Runes)